torfinnberset/libusbp/README.md

 First, you will need to make sure that you have a suitable compiler installed, such as gcc.
 You can run `gcc -v` in a shell to make sure it is available.

 You will also need to install CMake and libudev.
-On Ubuntu, the command to do this is:
+On Ubuntu, Raspbian, and other Debian-based distributions, the command to do this is:

     sudo apt-get install cmake libudev-dev